Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

     while not flavor == "done":  # this loop will run until the
         # user types in the word "done"
-        flavor = input("What is an icecream flavor that you like? ")
-        # add all flavors except for done
+        flavor = input("What is an icecream flavor that you like? ") if not flavor == "done":         # add all flavors except for done
-        if not flavor == "done":
-            # when we append something to a list, we add it to the end of the list
+            # to append something to a list means to add that thing to the end of the list
             icecream_flavors.append(flavor)

     for flavor in icecream_flavors:  # this loop will iterate over each element
-        # in the list, and store them one at a time
+        # in the list and store them one at a time
         # in the variable flavor
         print(f"{flavor} is a great ice cream flavor!")